AB 1755: Open and Transparent Water Data Platform for California

 Open Water Information Architecture

-Additional protocols and data standards will be developed in the future, informed by the Open Water Information Architecture (OWIA) and developed use cases, with a goal of increasing the interoperability of systems and datasets.
+Additional protocols and data standards will be developed in the future, informed by the Open Water Information Architecture (OWIA, available upon request) and developed use cases, with a goal of increasing the interoperability of systems and datasets.

 The OWIA document addresses the intended outcomes (functional requirements) and system details (technical requirements) to ensure that both executives and engineers remain aligned in common purpose.
 The OWIA outlines protocols, procedures, resources, governance, and minimum standard of technology required to meet the needs of California's water community, while also promoting greater levels of openness, transparency, and comparability for the information needed to manage water-related resources more effectively.